Troubleshoot user issues

 Access Citrix Insight Services

-You can access Citrix Insight Services (CIS) from the User drop-down in Director to access additional diagnostic insights.
+You can access Citrix Insight Services (CIS) from the User drop-down list in Director to access extra diagnostic insights.
 The data available in CIS comes from sources including Call Home and Citrix Scout.

 Run Citrix Scout from a single Delivery Controller or VDA to capture key data points and Citrix Diagnostics Facility (CDF) traces to troubleshoot selected computers.
 Scout offers the ability to securely upload the data to the CIS platform to assist Citrix Technical Support on troubleshooting.
 Citrix Technical Support uses the CIS platform to reduce the time to resolve customer-reported issues.

-For information on using and configuring Scout, and for frequently asked questions, see CTX130147.
+For information on using and configuring Scout, and for FAQ, see CTX130147.